Hooli-Strike-Team/Group1_Project/WEEKLY_STATUS.md

 * In Progress
     * Matt: ...
     * Micah: Communicating with team about the next steps of development.
-Learned about Tory and Paul's recent breakthroughs with the 'moqups' design tools.
+Learned about Tory and Paul's recent breakthroughs with the 'moqups' design tool.
     * Ben: Understan the next stages of development and how to contribute
     * Paul: Establishing an understanding of the information required for each bullet point in Project Milestone 4
     * Tory: consider options for implementing page designs

 * To Do
     * Matt: ...
-    * Micah: Get access to mock-ups created by Tory and Paul, and start creating a user experience diagram this week.
+    * Micah: Get access to the mock-ups created by Tory and Paul, and start creating a "user experience diagram" this week.
     * Ben: Fill out Registraion Page for Milestone Four
     * Paul: Fill out Achievements Page for Project Milestone 4
     * Tory: work with Paul on implementing the page designs